ably/specification/specifications/features.md

 ### Push device authentication

 - `(RSH6)` In platforms that support receiving push notifications, and have undergone push registration, are capable of authenticating themselves to the Ably server in order that certain push admin operations can be authorized.
-  - `(RSH6a)` If a device has completed activation and has a `deviceIdentityToken` then push device authentication is performed for a request by adding an `X-Ably-DeviceIdentityToken` request header whose value is the `deviceIdentityToken`.
+  - `(RSH6a)` If a device has completed activation and has a `deviceIdentityToken` then push device authentication is performed for a request by adding an `X-Ably-DeviceToken` request header whose value is the `deviceIdentityToken`.
+This header has always been `X-Ably-DeviceToken`, but has previously been mistakenly documented as `X-Ably-DeviceIdentityToken` in the hope of renaming it to avoid confusion with APNs device token.
+It was never renamed.
   - `(RSH6b)` If a device has not completed but has a `deviceSecret` then push device authentication is performed for a request by adding an `X-Ably-DeviceSecret` request header whose value is the `deviceSecret`.

 ### Push channels